-We estimate that we will receive net proceeds of approximately \$297 million from the sale by us of the ordinary shares offered in this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-We will also receive in the aggregate approximately \$2 million from selling shareholders who will pay to us the exercise price for options exercised by them for the purpose of selling shares in this offering.
+We estimate that we will receive net proceeds of approximately \$278 million from the sale by us of the ordinary shares offered in this offering, based on an assumed initial public offering price of \$14.00 per share (the mid-point of the price range set forth on the cover page of this prospectus) and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We will also receive in the aggregate approximately \$1 million from selling shareholders who will pay to us the exercise price for options exercised by them for purposes of selling shares in this offering.
 We intend to use the net proceeds received by us in connection with this offering for the following purposes and in the following amounts:

-- approximately \$53 million will be paid to our equity sponsors in connection with the termination of our advisory agreement pursuant to its terms (with one half payable to each equity sponsor); and - approximately \$246 million will be used to repay a portion of our long-term indebtedness, which consists of our senior floating rate notes due 2013, 10 1⁄28% senior notes due 2013 and 11 1⁄28% senior subordinated notes due 2015, including estimated prepayment premiums.
+- approximately \$53 million will be paid to our equity sponsors in connection with the termination of our advisory agreement pursuant to its terms (with one half payable to each equity sponsor); and - approximately \$226 million will be used to repay a portion of our long-term indebtedness, which consists of our senior floating rate notes due 2013, 10 1⁄28% senior notes due 2013 and 11 1⁄28% senior subordinated notes due 2015, including estimated prepayment premiums.
 The selection of which series of notes, the amounts to be repaid within a particular series, the timing of repayment and the particular method by which we effect repayment, which could include redemption calls, open market purchases, privately negotiated transactions or tender offers, or some combination thereof, have not yet been determined and will depend, among other things, on market conditions.